Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 Keep reading to discover how to choose the right weight for a weighted blanket and how to use it safely.

-Direct Under the Blanket
+Directly Under the Blanket

 Daytime Use